RandyPatterson/AOAI_Student/Challenge-02.md

     The **AddAzureOpenAIChatCompletion** method takes three parameters: the deployment model name, the endpoint URL, and the API key.
 These values are read from the *appsettings.json* file.
 Next, some additional services are added and logging is configured.
 Finally, the **Kernel** object is built and the application is started.

-    Starting on line 43 are the API endpoints with the most important being the ```/chat``` endpoint.
+    Starting on line 72 begins the API endpoint definitions with the most important being the ```/chat``` endpoint.
 This is where the Chat History including the users prompt is received by the client application and sent to the AI model for processing.
 The AI response is then sent back to the user.
 The Kernel object we just created is passed to the handler so that it can be used to interact with the AI model.
 In the remaining tasks in this challenge you will complete the implementation of the ```/chat``` endpoint.

     ```csharp
     app.MapPost("/chat", async (